 Full Spectrum Lighting Placement

-As mentioned earlier, it is important to supply full spectrum lighting across the enclosure as much as possible.
+As mentioned earlier, it is important to supply the best full spectrum lighting for a bearded dragon across the entire enclosure as much as possible.
 It is also important to place the bulb as close as possible to the bearded dragon so that it can take full advantage of the radiation emitted from the bulb.

 Keeping the bulb twelve inches or less from the reptile is ideal for good radiation exposure.
-Keeping the bulb farther away lessens the effects of the bulb and drastically reduces its power.
-Always follow the manufacturer’s recommendations for proper radiation exposure.
+Keeping the bulb farther away lessens the effects of the bulb and drastically reduces its intensity.
+Always follow the manufacturer’s recommendations for proper radiation exposure and placement.

 Full Spectrum Lighting Fixtures